Skip to main content

 Refresh

-For the refresh deliverable, Council provided retail businesses the opportunity to participate in a Visual Merchandising 101 workshop to find out more on how to refresh their shopfront and/or interior visual displays.
+Council offered retail businesses a Visual Merchandising 101 workshop to learn how to refresh shopfronts and interior visual displays.

 Understand